 The RSA – Certificate for serving alcohol

-In order to serve alcohol in Australia (wherever you are working), you must get ahold of the RSA, “Responsible Service of Alcohol”.
+In order to serve alcohol in Australia (wherever you are working), you must get ahold of the RSA, โResponsible Service of Alcoholโ.
 This certificate is only valid in the state it is issued, but obtaining it is nothing but a formality.
 Expect spending between $50 and $100 as well as three to four hours of your time in order to pass it in class or online.
 Usually, your employer gives you one month before having to hand in a copy of your RSA certificate.
 But in reality, it is always better to have it beforehand in order to get hired.

-Get your RSA
+๐น Get your RSA in Australia (with special discounts!)

 Barista course